 Head northwards up the coast to North Berwick, a route which passes picturesque villages and the magnificent Tantallon Castle.
 Pay a visit to the Scottish Seabird Centre, or see all the exquisite birdlife up close with a boat tour around the Bass Rock.
 From here, travel back to Edinburgh via the villages of Gullane and Aberlady.

 This drive will take you right across whisky country, into the peaceful countryside of Aberdeenshire where you’ll cruise past castles, rivers and of course, distilleries.
 Travelling from Inverness to Nairn, make a stop at Nairn Beach, a pristine white sandy beach ideal for picnics!

-From Nairn, keep heading east into the Moray Speyside region, where you can admire the area’s vast history at Brodie Castle in Forres, Spynie Palace and Elgin Cathedral, before sampling some of the local larder – the area is famed for its seafood as well as its single malts and craft beers.
+From Nairn, keep heading east into the Moray Speyside region, where you can admire the area’s vast history at Brodie Castle in Forres and Elgin Cathedral, before sampling some of the local larder – the area is famed for its seafood as well as its whisky and craft beers.

-From here, you’re also on the cusp of the Cairngorms National Park, if you’re looking to inject a little adrenaline into your weekend adventure.
+From here, you’re also on the cusp of the Cairngorms National Park, if you’re looking to add a little adrenaline to your weekend adventure.
 Why not head south and explore the magnificent mountains, perfect for mountain biking in the summer, and snowsports in the winter.

-Check out more of Scotland’s driving routes and road trips and read some of our tips on driving in Scotland.
-We’ve also got a lot more ideas for short breaks.
-Or, how about tackling the mighty North Coast 500?
+Why not try the North Coast 500?
 This long distance route travels 500 miles around the northerly tip of Scotland, starting and finishing in Inverness.

-As always, don’t forget to share the pictures from your road trips with us using the hashtag #ScotSpirit.
+As always, don’t forget to share the pictures from your road trips with us using the hashtag #visitscotland